eigukffk/twrp_android_device_samsung_a23xq/README.md

 ```
 Then run `repo sync` to check it out.

-Kernel sources are available at: https://opensource.samsung.com/uploadList,
+Kernel sources are available at: https://opensource.samsung.com/uploadList, Using version A236BXXU2BVK7

 Release: https://github.com/eigukffk/Action-TWRP-Builder/releases/tag/6974728754 (Touch isn't working on TWRP for some reason, well maybe it's the kernel touchscreen detection problem, probably, like idk)